 Intensive English Program Only

 You will need to upload a copy of your passport, proof of finances, and a declaration of financial support.
-You may also email the director with these documents attached.
+You may also email the director at firstname.lastname@example.org with these documents attached.

 IEP to Bachelor’s Degree (Conditional Admission to Undergraduate School)

-IEP to Master’s Degree (Conditional Admission to Graduate School)
+IEP to Master’s Degree (Admission to Graduate School upon completion of the IEP)

-You will need to upload a copy of your passport, proof of finances, and a declaration of financial support, and your college transcripts.
+You will need to upload a copy of your passport, proof of finances, a declaration of financial support, and your college transcripts as well as any additional departmental requirements.

 If you are interested in applying for a short-term program, special training, workshops, and/or an online course, please contact the ELI Director, Ms. Valerie Heming at email@example.com.